Take the Scenic Route and Discover Pico do Areeiro in Madeira

-Pico do Arieiro is a high mountain pass at an elevation of 1,818 m (5,965 ft) above the sea level, located in Madeira, a Portuguese archipelago in the north Atlantic Ocean.
-At this elevation is the highest peak to be reached by a road in the country.
+Pico do Areeiro is a high mountain peak at an elevation of 1.804m (5,918ft) above the sea level, located in Madeira, a Portuguese archipelago in the north Atlantic Ocean.
+At this elevation is one of the highest roads of the country.

 The road to the summit, also known as Pico do Arieiro, is totally paved.
 Starting at the paved ER103, on Paso do Poiso, it’s 6.6 km (4.10 miles) long.
 The road to the top, the third highest summit in the Island of Madeira, is very steep, hitting an 11% of maximum gradient through some of the ramps.
 The elevation gain is 421 meters.
 The average gradient is 6.37%.